-- Participate on an active research award in the United States through NSF Office of Polar Programs or NASA Cyrospheric Sciences Program at a U.S. institution
+- Participate on an active research award through NSF Office of Polar Programs or NASA Cyrospheric Sciences Program at a U.S. institution

 - Working to support a federal mission or initiative in the polar regions in affiliation with either NSF Office of Polar Programs or NASA Cyrospheric Sciences Program

 Users have access to open and licensed data provided by PGC, custom services, and GIS expertise.